The Premier Event for Blockchain Unification · March 2026

 10%

-Judges are drawn from academic blockchain research, cryptography, computer science, and monetary economics.
-Wolfram Research serves as the neutral arbiter of technical claims and publishes a post-debate technical fact-check within 48 hours of each match.
-No judge may hold positions in, receive grants from, or have employment relationships with any chain in their assigned bracket.
-All disclosures are public.
+Wolfram Research serves as neutral arbiter of technical claims, publishing a post-debate fact-check within 48 hours.
+No judge may hold a position in, receive grants from, or be employed by any chain in their assigned bracket.

 March 2026 · Applications Close February 22